 Squirt lock de-icer or glycerine into the locks to keep them from freezing.
+To open a frozen lock, try heating the key before inserting it.

 Use a washer fluid containing an antifreeze solution.

 This product is available at your Toyota dealer and most auto parts stores.
 Follow the manufacturer's directions for how much to mix with water.